Task Forces & Working Groups

 Black Homeownership Working Group

-Research has shown that black homeownership is lower today than it was when the Fair Housing Act was signed 50 years ago.
+Research has shown that black homeownership is lower today than it was when the Fair Housing Act was signed over 50 years ago.
 Black homeowners were disproportionately hurt by the 2009 financial crisis, despite experiencing the slowest growth in homeownership out of any racial group leading up to the crash.
 NHC is assembling a Black Homeownership Working Group to engage a group of diverse members to develop policies and strategies to help close the black homeownership gap.
 While discrimination is clearly embedded into the foundation of the black homeownership gap, we also must be cognizant of the fact that historic changes in law and regulation have failed to provide a meaningful and sustainable impact on the homeownership rate.
 Our objective will be to examine the problem holistically and develop a research-based, data-driven approach to address it.
 The Working Group will include representatives from other nonprofits, financial institutions, federal regulators, housing advocates and real estate associations.
 The first meeting of the Working Group was held on April 17, 2019.

 CRA Task Force

 Housing Finance Reform Working Group

 In September 2019, NHC’s Housing Finance Reform Working Group published a white paper outlining key objectives to help guide the administration as they consider the future of the housing finance system and the federal government’s role in that system.